jeff-winn/nemesis-mod/README.md

-# Nemesis-Mod (The Lawgiver Mod)
+# About the Nemesis-Mod Project...
-A little bit about this project... it started off as me just wanting to play with an Arduino while repurposing some old .NET Gadgeteer hardware I had laying around the house.
+It started off as me just wanting to play with an Arduino while repurposing some old .NET Gadgeteer hardware I had laying around the house.
 It turned into quite a bit more than that over the months that I worked on it.
 Hopefully the source code will help someone interested in replicating the success I had with my project with their own.
 Happy coding!

 | Branch | Status |
 | ------ | -------------|